SEC rules staking is not a securities transaction, clearing path for institutions and ETFs

 Higher Chances for Staking ETFs Approval

-“The SEC’s decision opens the door for additional ETF approvals and indicates that staking is evolving into a legitimate asset class,” said Hadley Stern, Chief Commercial Officer at Marinade Labs, whose software was chosen by Canary Capital for its Solana staking ETF application.
+Hadley Stern, Chief Commercial Officer at Marinade Labs, said the SEC’s decision opens the door for additional ETF approvals and shows that staking is evolving into a legitimate asset class.
+Canary Capital chose Marinade Labs’ software for its Solana staking ETF application.

 In an email statement, Stern explained that by confirming staking does not qualify as a securities transaction, the SEC has created opportunities for expanded staking solutions among institutions and encouraged wider institutional participation across the U.S.